Helen Bentwich: Philanthropy

 Bentwich served a forewoman at the Woolwich Arsenal in 1916.
 She fought for the rights of women workers and tried to form a trade union.
 Forced to resign, she became an organiser for the Women's Land Army.

 Bentwich and her husband moved to Palestine in 1919, where he was appointed attorney-general under the British Mandate.
 She organised nursery schools, formed arts and crafts centres, and became honorary secretary of the Palestine Council of Jewish Women.
 She had mixed feelings about later developments in the region:

-Her nephew, lawyer Benedict Birnberg, wrote a letter to The Guardian that she "never acquired a handle and always cold-shouldered Zionism."
+Her nephew, lawyer Benedict Birnberg, wrote a letter to The Guardian stating that she "never acquired a handle and always cold-shouldered Zionism."

 In the 1930s she was active in the Movement for the Care of Children from Germany, and was later involved in helping the Falashas in Ethiopia.

 Political career

 Soon after her arrival, Helen joined the Labour Party and ran for Parliament at a by-election in Dulwich (1932) and in Harrow in the 1935 general election, but lost both times.
-However, in the spring of 1934 she was invited by Eveline Lowe to become a co-opted member of the London County Council education committee, and in 1937 she was elected a member of the Council for North Kensington.
+However, in the spring of 1934 she was invited by Eveline Lowe to become a co-opted member of the London County Council education committee, and in 1937 she was elected a member of the council for North Kensington.

 In 1946, she was elected for Bethnal Green North East and from 1955 to 1965 she was a member for Stoke Newington and Hackney North.
-She became chairman of the education committee in 1947, alderman in 1949, vice-chair in 1950, and Chairman of the Council from 1956 to 1957.
+She became chairman of the education committee in 1947, alderman in 1949, vice-chair in 1950, and chairman of the council from 1956 to 1957.
 In 1965 she was appointed CBE.

 Personal life

 She married barrister Norman Bentwich in 1915.
-She followed him in Cairo, Egypt shortly after their wedding.
+She followed him in Cairo, Egypt, shortly after their wedding.
 In 1931, the couple returned to England.
 They had homes in Hampstead and Sandwich, Kent, as well as a home in Jerusalem, where her husband was a Hebrew University professor.